Enter your contact details and we will email a prospectus to you.

 What expectations are there for Distance Delivery students?

-Can I study subjects like jewellery and knife making from home?
+Can I study subjects like jewellery and ceramics from home?

-We have specialist on-site classes in subjects like jewellery and knife making.
-If you want to study specialist subjects like these from home, you will need to provide your own equipment.
+We have specialist on-site studios for disciplines such as jewellery and ceramics.
+If you want to study these from home, you'll need to provide your own equipment.
+Talk to your CK for ideas of how you could do this, or contact us to discuss what equipment you need.

 How do I enrol?